gurpreetskairon/TMSandbox-API/README.md

 ```bash
 mvn test -Dcucumber.filter.tags="@acceptance"

 ```

 ## Generating Cucumber Reports

 This project includes Cucumber Reporting, which generates HTML reports for your test results.
 After running the tests, you can find the generated reports in the `target/cucumber-reports` directory.
 Open the `cucumber.html` file in a web browser to view the test execution report.
-Here is a the report that was generated on runing the acceptance test.
+Here is a report that was generated on running the acceptance test.

 ![Cucumber Report](CucumberReport.png)